 Look To External Sources of Inspiration

 You should make the most of inspiration from other people who have already achieved some of the things that you want to achieve.
 By seeing what other people in different sales niches have achieved, you can see a path forward to achieving those things yourself or hitting the goals that you have.
 For example, you might want to look at the things Hussain al Nowais has achieved and take inspiration.
+There are many success stories in the sales industry, and it’s important that you use these to propel your own career, without letting feelings of inadequacy take over.
+If you need a little more inspiration, then take a look at someone like John Myungjune Kim and others!

 Practice Active Listening